hapijs/joi/API.md

 #### `array.includesRequiredUnknowns`

 Some values were expected to be present in the array and are missing.
-This error happens when we only have unlabelled schemas.
+This error happens when we only have unlabeled schemas.

 Additional local context properties:
 ```ts